DmxLarchey/Kruskal-Veldman/README.md

   also when `Xₙ` is an empty sub-type.
 None of these conditions can be decided.
   In \[1\], _stumps_ are used for this tasks.
-But while stumps can be computed from `afs Xₙ Rₙ` in the `Type`-bounded case, in the `Prop`-bounded case, they cannot be computed.
-In \[1\], Church thesis is used for this purpose.
+But while stumps can be computed from `afs Xₙ Rₙ` in the `Type`-bounded case, in the `Prop`-bounded case, they cannot be computed:
+    - in \[1\], _Church thesis_ is used specifically for this purpose.
-  But here we circumvent it by using the (new ?) notion of _well-foundness up to a projection_ which allows us to access the above information (fullness of `Rₙ` or emptiness of `Xₙ`) internally in the proof;
+    - but here, we circumvent its usage by using the (new ?) notion of _well-foundness up to a projection_ which allows us to access the above information (fullness of `Rₙ` or emptiness of `Xₙ`) in the internals of the proof as soon as the output type does not state properties about this (hidden) information;
 3. the construction of quasi-morphism is somewhat natural but not trivial at all and its properties can be difficult to establish, depending on which framework is used to implement it.
+See below for more information.

-# How to enter this proof in more details?
+# How to enter this proof in more details

 Our first remark would be: start with _Higman's lemma_ as in [`Kruskal-Higman`](https://github.com/DmxLarchey/Kruskal-Higman) which was specifically